Copper Mountain, Wyoming, USA

 RESOURCE EXPANSION

-Historic work provides a launchpad for rapid resource expansion.
+Historic work provides a launchpad for rapid project advancement.

 1950s-1960s